Threats to Connecticut Tree and Forest Health

 Invasive insects are often transported through international trade and make their way across the country in cargo, shipping materials, and even personal travel.
 For this reason, the Department of Energy and Environmental Protection has firewood regulations in place to stop the spread of invasive insects.

-Currently, there are several invasive insects that impact or are expected to impact Connecticut forests:
+Currently, there are a number of invasive insects that impact or are expected to impact Connecticut forests:

 Hemlock Wooly AdelgidGypsy Moth LarvaeEmerald Ash Borer AdultSouthern Pine Beetle AdultAsian Longhorned Beetle